The Willmore flow of Hopf-tori in the $3$-sphere: Main results and main tools

-\begin{remark} We can conclude from point (4) of Lemma \ref{Hopf.Tori} that every horizontal smooth lift $\eta$ of a closed regular smooth curve $\gamma:[0,L] \to \sphere^2$ w.r.t. $\pi$ into $\sphere^3$ covers $\gamma$ with half the speed of the path $\gamma$.
-In particular, $\eta$ has constant speed $1$, if and only if its projection $\pi \circ \eta$ traverses the trace of $\gamma$ with constant speed $2$.
-This will not cause any technical problems in the sequel.
-It only leads to a multiplication of the ``elastic energy'' $\frac{1}{2} \int_{\sphere^1} 1 + |\kappa_{\gamma}|^2 \,d\mu_{\gamma}$, usually applied to injectively parametrized, regular, closed curves $\gamma$ in $\sphere^2$, with the factor $2$.
-The algebraic background of this phenomenon is the short exact sequence
+\begin{remark} We can conclude from point (4) of Lemma \ref{Hopf.Tori} that every horizontal smooth lift $\eta$ of a closed regular smooth curve $\gamma:[0,L] \longrightarrow \sphere^2$ w.r.t. $\pi$ covers the path $\gamma$ with exactly half the speed of $\gamma$.
+This fact will not cause any technical problems in the sequel.
+It only leads to a multiplication of the ``elastic energy'' $\frac{1}{2} \int_{\sphere^1} 1+|\kappa_{\gamma}|^2 \,d\mu_{\gamma}$ by the factor $2$.
+The algebraic background of this phenomenon is the short exact sequence of groups

-where $\Univ$ is defined by
+where $\mathcal{U}$ is defined by